Cody's Wish: Background

+On November 5, 2023, one day after Cody's Wish's repeat victory at the Breeders' Cup, Cody Dorman suffered a medical event while returning home to Kentucky and died at the age of 17.
+His death was announced by his family the following day.

 Racing career

 2021: three-year-old season

 Cody's Wish began his racing career at the age of three.
 After three third-place finishes at Belmont Park and Saratoga, Cody's Wish broke his maiden in October at Churchill Downs going one mile, with his namesake Cody Dorman in attendance.

 Cody's Wish finished the season with two more victories at Churchill in allowance company.

 2022: four-year-old season

 Cody's Wish's 2022 campaign began with a second-place finish in the Challenger Stakes at Tampa Bay Downs.
-He was then sent to Belmont Park's Westchester Stakes in May, beating the short 5-horse field by an easy five lengths.
+He was then sent to Belmont Park's Westchester Stakes in May, beating the short 5-horse field by five lengths.

 After returning to Churchill to narrowly win the Hanshin Stakes, Cody's Wish was entered in the Grade I Forego Stakes at Saratoga going seven furlongs.
-After misbehaving in the starting gate, Cody's Wish settled toward the back of the seven-horse field, eventually roused by Junior Alvarado around the turn.
+After misbehaving in the starting gate, he settled toward the back of the seven-horse field, eventually roused by Junior Alvarado around the turn.
 He entered the stretch seven wide off the rail and rallied to upset champion Jackie's Warrior, who was softened up after being pressed for the lead, by 1 1/2 lengths.

-News of Cody Dorman, and the horse named after him, became more prominent in the period leading up to Cody's Wish's next start in the Breeders' Cup Dirt Mile at Keeneland.
-When asked about Cody's Wish's chances before the race, Dorman replied "He will win."
+News of Cody Dorman and the horse named after him became more prominent in the period leading up to Cody's Wish's next start in the Breeders' Cup Dirt Mile at Keeneland.
+When asked about the horse’s chances before the race, Cody replied, "He will win."
 Cody's Wish started from post 6 in the nine-horse Dirt Mile field, with Dorman allowed to watch the race from the winner's circle.
-Again breaking slowly and traveling at the rear of the field, Cody's Wish once again rallied while wide on the final turn, eventually passing Cyberknife in the stretch and winning by a head.
-NBC Sports race caller Larry Collmus summed up the finish with these words: "The wish has come true!
+Again breaking slowly and traveling at the rear of the field, Cody's Wish rallied while wide on the final turn, passing Cyberknife in the stretch and winning by a head.
+NBC Sports race caller Larry Collmus summed up the finish with these words: "Oh, the wish has come true!
 That one's for you, Cody!"

-Cody's Wish's was named the 2022 winner of the Secretariat Vox Populi Award, which recognizes horses whose racing excellence best resounded with the public.
+Cody's Wish was named the 2022 winner of the Secretariat Vox Populi Award, which recognizes horses whose racing excellence best resounded with the public.
 Dorman was awarded with the Big Sport of Turfdom Award by the Thoroughbred Publicists of America, which is given annually to those that enhance coverage of Thoroughbred racing through cooperation with media and racing publicists.

-Michael Banahan, director of bloodstock for Godolphin's U.S. operations, confirmed after the Breeders' Cup that Cody's Wish will remain in training for a 2023 campaign.
+Michael Banahan, director of bloodstock for Godolphin's U.S. operations, confirmed after the Breeders' Cup that Cody's Wish would remain in training for a 2023 campaign.